Akshaya-reddy2205/delta-demo/README.md

 # delta-demo
-This is to know about git
+This is to know about git.